nimbrethil81/warboss-companion-dev/SPEC.md

 ### PWA & Offline Strategy

 - `service-worker.js` caches `index.html`, `style.css`, all JS files, and all JSON files in `/data/`
+- Every faction file in the manifest (`goblins.json`, `elves.json`, …) is named in the precache list, so building and playing armies of any faction works offline.
+This list currently tracks the manifest by hand; deriving it from the manifest at install is noted as a public-release-phase clean-up
 - The app is fully functional offline for Battle mode (no Sheets required during play)
 - The Training Ground question bank (`kow-training.json`) is precached in the shell, so the quiz works offline; if the file is ever absent, the mode degrades gracefully and the rest of the app is unaffected
 - Muster and Chronicle modes degrade gracefully — cached data is shown with a notice if Sheets is unreachable